Find the Best Tankless Water Heater Repair Services in UK

 Burner (Gas Tankless Water Heaters)

 The burner ignites the gas to heat the water flowing through the heat exchanger. .
-Common problems with burners include ignition failure or incomplete combustion.
+It is important to have the burner regularly inspected and cleaned to ensure proper operation.

 Heating Element (Electric Tankless Water Heaters)